 What's the difference between liquid fertilizers and granular (pellets)?

 Fertilizer is available in two types: liquid and granular.
 Choose the one that meets your needs in the form that is easiest for you to use.

 Liquid fertilizers are fast-acting and quickly absorbed.
 However, liquid fertilizers require more applications.
 Every time you water your bonsai, your washing away the fertilizer you previously applied.
 Granular fertilizers are applied dry and must be watered in.
 Granular fertilizers are easier to control because you can actually see how much fertilizer you are using and where it is being dispersed.
-Both fertilizer types are appropriate for bonsai gardeners, and most bonsai gardeners will use both types of fertilizer for maximum balance.
+Both fertilizer types are appropriate for bonsai gardeners, and most bonsai tree gardeners will use both types of fertilizer for maximum balance.

 Is there an advantage to using organic fertilizer?

 The major elements needed for your bonsai are N, P, and K. The source doesn't matter to the plant.
 The salts will ultimately be employed by the bonsai in exactly the same fashion.
 The major benefit of organic fertilizer is that it releases nitrogen slowly and it is less likely to burn the roots of the bonsai if you accidentally over-fertilize.
 Some fertilizers, such as chicken manure or liquid fishmeal, have a distinct odor, so you may not want to use them on indoor bonsai.
 However, not all organic fertilizer will smell bad.